 Actuation Force measurement

 How to Measure Sachet/Tube Content Removal

-Another commonly-used packaging method is the polymer-based sachet.
-In this case the ease of opening is determined by the tearing force, strength of seal (from the hot press process) and friction of the material surface.
+Another commonly-used packaging method is polymer-based sachet.
+In this case, the ease of opening is determined by the tearing force, the strength of seal (from the hot press process), and friction of the material surface.
 When a consumer is opening the package, if the friction does not match with the tearing strength, they cannot get enough grip on the package for a high tear force and it will slip in their hands.

 A Sachet/Tube Extrusion rig can also be used to measure the force to extrude the contents of a sachet or tube style packaging to allow manufacturers to quantify the ease of removal and application of cosmetic products.
 The rig positions the product vertically between two rollers, clamping the closed end with a grip at the top.
 The grip then pulls the sachet/tube upwards through the rollers, forcing the contents out whilst measuring the force required.

-Weathering and ageing tests are often used to speed up the degradation process, especially when the product may be stored in extreme temperature environments.
+Weathering and aging tests are often used to speed up the degradation process, especially when the product may be stored in extreme temperature environments.
 Heated cabinets with temperature control are the standard piece of equipment used in this case.
 A container is filled with its formula and heated to a specific temperature for a given time period.
-Once this ageing is over, the container is taken back to the Texture Analyser and its physical properties are tested once again, along with an assessment of decolouration, weight loss of the contents and stress cracking.
+Once this aging is over, the container is taken back to the Texture Analyser and its physical properties are tested once again, along with an assessment of decoloration, weight loss of the contents, and stress cracking.

 Testing Solution Summary